UttamVerma/3d-Rotate/README.md

-# 🚀 Animated Landing Page - "Smile Circle"
+# 🚀 Animated Landing Page

-Welcome to **Smile Circle**, a visually engaging and interactive landing page built with **React.js and CSS animations**.
+Welcome to **Landing Page **, a visually engaging and interactive landing page built with **React.js and CSS animations**.
 This project features a dynamic **product showcase** with smooth hover effects, modern typography, and responsive design.

 ## 🌟 Features
 - 🎨 **Futuristic UI Design** with smooth transitions and animations.